 The causes are numerous as well and often can lead to serious and sometimes tragic consequences.
 It might be a loose balcony railing that gives way, poor lighting and insufficient security outside a building, or large outside structures that aren’t properly secured and fall.

-So-called slip and fall lawsuits in Philadelphia also fall under the heading of premises liability actions.
+So-called slip and fall lawsuits in Philadelphia also come under the heading of premises liability actions.
 These cases often occur when a sidewalk isn’t property cleared of snow or ice, or when a grocery store doesn’t clean up a spill in a timely manner.
 Often, slip and fall accidents lead to serious and sometimes permanent medical conditions.
 The Philadelphia slip and fall lawyers at Ross Feller Casey have successfully litigated numerous million-dollar plus cases for injured clients.

 Are you wondering: How do I find a premises liability lawyer near me?